hamzaiftikhar098/SQL-Notes-in-Depth/README.md

 The solution is available in this file also....
 I have added
-my own .SQL solution files in order to make the notes more compact
+my own .SQL solution files in order to make the notes more compact These changes are for reflecting the daily updates